khanhdang/homepage/mentor.md

 Our students attended the SEACAS 2019 Hackathon and won the 1st prize.
-The project is to develope a prototype of ``Magic Spoon'' which can compensate the vibration (shaking) of Parkinson patient's hand.
+The project is to develope a prototype of "Magic Spoon" which can compensate the vibration (shaking) of Parkinson patient's hand.
 Instead of using conventional PID, our students developed a single layer perceptron to control the servo motor.
 Database and Andriod app are also developed to provide the ability to diagnosis and proper treatment.